 - 1. Check Enable camera tampering detection. - 2.
 Enter the tamper trigger duration.
 (10 sec. ~ 10 min.)
-The tamper alarm will be triggered only when the tampering factor (the difference between current frame and pre-saved background) exceeds the trigger threshold. - 3.
-You can configure Tampering Detection as a trigger element to the proactive event configurations in Event -> Event settings -> Trigger.
-For example, when the camera is tampered with, camera can be configured to send pre- and post-event video clips to a networked storage device.
-Please refer to page 103 for detailed information.
+The tamper alarm will be triggered only when the tampering factor (the difference between current frame and pre-saved background) exceeds the trigger threshold. - Set up the event source as Camera Tampering Detection on Event > Event settings > Trigger.
+Please refer to page 110 for detailed information.